 So, if you’re apublic pooper, that could mean you’re swapping butt bacteria with other dudes.

 There are few scarier sights than flushing a toilet and watching the water rise—especially if you’re not on home turf.
 If you’ve just let loose a sloppy deuce, it can take half a roll of traditional toilet paper to clean up that war zone down under.
-Unfortunately, many toilets can’t handle those enormous poop-paper combos, creating a clog.
+Even though it's flushable, many toilets can’t handle those enormous poop-paper combos, creating a clog.

 If you want to spare yourself from the shame of asking your host for a plunger, we have you covered.